 The topic for today is: Is Your Training Challenging Enough?
 I want to go over a conversation I had with a family who was dealing with dog aggression.
 I think you will get a lot of value out of it.
 The full version of the conversation is on my podcast, “Ruff Talk With Al The Dog Trainer.”
 Here is the conversation that took place:

-Client: We were getting ready to go on vacation about a month ago, and typically when I do the dogs’ nails, and I’ll use the clippers or a Dremel.
-I also use clippers for the hair in between their pads.
+Client: We were getting ready to go on vacation about a month ago, and typically when I do the dogs’ nails, I’ll use the clippers or a Dremel.
+The clippers are for the hair in between their pads also.
 I wanted to make sure they were all clean since my daughter would be caring for them while we were gone.
-I typically do the dogs separately, and I started to do Lancer because he’s the Aussie and really furry.
-The dogs know when I’m doing this, I always have a treat available, so they vie for attention because they want to get in and get their feet done so they can get a treat.
-I was using a new, high value treat given to me by a friend and have never used this treat before.
+I typically do the dogs separately, and I started to do Lancer, the Aussie who is really furry.
+The dogs know when I’m doing this, I always have a treat available.
+So they vie for attention because they want to get in and get their feet done so they can get a treat.
+I was using a new, high-value treat given to me by a friend and have never given them this treat before.

 Client: Yeah, our vet told us he thought we might have been confusing the dogs as well.

-Me: I know you guys are savvy, it just seems that one of the dogs didn’t really understand… like, you were having fun and playing with the dog, and the dog may have looked at you a little bit more like a friend rather than someone that should be respected.
+Me: I know you guys are savvy; it just seems that one of the dogs didn’t really understand.
+Like, you were having fun and playing with the dog, and the dog may have looked at you a little bit more like a friend rather than someone that should be respected.
 That doesn’t mean you aren’t respectable, but the dog clearly didn’t think so.

 Client: Well, I must not be then.

-I want you to think about this, and how your situation might compare my client and her dogs.
-I hope you got something out of this, let me know if you have any questions or if I can be of any assistance.
+Those of you who are reading this, think about how your situation might compare to my client and her dogs.
+Is your training challenging enough?
+Let me know if you have any questions or if I can be of any assistance.
 You can text me at (832)734-5189.
 You can also visit my YouTube Channel for tips or you can find them right here on my website www.longoriahausdogtraining.com.